What does it take to embed a culture of innovation in an organisation? Amanda Imber examines the key drivers of innovation culture

 Unfortunately, it is not uncommon for senior leaders to play it safe when confronted with the choice of whether to support innovation.
 I recently worked with the Australian leadership team of a global technology company.
 While innovation was a strategic priority for the company globally, the Australian CEO was frightened of innovation because it meant taking a risk.
 And this fear permeated the business, which meant that employees were too nervous to do anything differently because that was the message they were getting from the top.

-Dr. Amantha Imber is the founder of Inventium, a leading innovation consultancy.
-Her latest book, The Innovation Formula, tackles the topic of how organizations can create a culture where innovation thrives.
+Dr Amantha Imber is the founder of Inventium, a leading innovation consultancy.
+Her latest book, The Innovation Formula, tackles the topic of how organisations can create a culture where innovation thrives.